A Knowledge Rich Curriculum is at the heart of Learning and Teaching at KEVI Handsworth Grammar School. We want learners who are:

 Key Stage 5 – Years 12 and 13

 Students are supported through tutorial and careers advice, directed private study, access to our Learning Hub and extensive ICT facilities, a variety of study trips and visits, high quality help with higher education applications, work experience and the opportunity to continue with or experience new sport and leisure activities.
 An active school council representing students’ views is well run by members of the sixth form.
-There are also many opportunities for extracurricular activities and taking on roles of responsibility within the school.
+There are also many opportunities for extracurricular activities and taking on leadership roles within the school.

 Throughout the school career of our students, we recognise our responsibility to ensure that they are adequately prepared for adult life and regard the work of the school as complementary to and supportive of the role of the parents.